mrmcc3/vibing-dev/blog/why-apex.md

 #### Fast Answers Everywhere

-Once you carefully capture information you get this wonderful property that it's the same everywhere.
-So we absolutely should send it everywhere!
+If you haven't caught on yet, information has this wonderful property that it's the same everywhere.
+The constraints of storage are essentially gone, so we absolutely should store it everywhere!
 The outcome is global low-latency queries.
-Imagine if you could just query a CDN.
+Imagine just querying a CDN instead of the database.
 It's possible!

 > Our vast global network spanning 330 cities is one of the fastest on the
 > planet.
 In fact, we can reach about 95% of the world’s population within
 > approximately 50 ms. - [Cloudflare](https://www.cloudflare.com/security/)

-But why stop there?
-Immutable records can be cached directly in your applications, directly on user devices - some queries could be effectively instant!
+Why stop there?
+Immutable records can be cached directly in our applications, directly on user devices - some queries could be effectively instant perhaps even offline!
+What's more, all queries are independent, they don't affect any other queries or transactions in any way.

 If you use an OLTP database for everything you're leaving all this value on the table.
 Anyone that believes "the edge" is incompatible with our "data" systems is missing out!

-### Write throughput/latency

-TODO

-### Comparison/Ordering/Indexing

-TODO
+#### A proper basis

+Content addressing gives every set of information a unique, verifiable hash.
+Sharing the hash conveys the entire set of records - a true immutable basis.
+Any computed results or analysis become completely reproducible by anyone with the hash.

+Where this matters: A user reports a bug, but you've got no way to reproduce it because the state of the database has evolved.
+A proper basis solves that.

+#### Other constraints

+- We gain leverage over information by comparing records so let's provide all the records sorted (indexed).
+- Scalable writes.
+If there's a lot of information we need to be able to ingest it all in a reasonable amount of time globally.

+---

+If you're excited about any of this or have questions, get in touch!